macbuildserver/macbuildserver.github.io/about.md

 Serge Dmitriev
 --------------
-Serial enterpreuner from Norway.
-Agile management methodologies coaching trainer, founder of [Agile42](http://http://www.agile42.com/en/) and a lot of another companies.
+Serial entrepreneur from Norway.
+Agile coach and trainer, founder of [Agile42](http://www.agile42.com/) and a happy man.

-He bring us opportunities and massive expertise in Lean Startup methodology and enterpreunership at all.
-It would be impossible to develop our product without his talented facilitation
+He brings us opportunities and massive expertise in Lean Startups and enterpreunership.
+It would be impossible to develop our product without his talented facilitation.

 [Connect Serge on LinkedIn](http://no.linkedin.com/in/sergeydmitriev)